 Agent 221... er, Joel Watson that is, is assigned as his bodyguard while Sherman is transported across the country.
 What starts out as an act of redemption for Watson, soon grows into something much more.

-Both Holmes and Watson have the familiar traits you're looking for from these characters, with subtle twists and subversions to make them unique in their own right.
-The villains (Tom and Jenny) plus a host of others on their tails makes for an interesting story filled with plenty of humour and twists to keep it all moving forward at an easy clip.
+Both Holmes and Watson have the familiar traits you’re looking for from these characters, with subtle twists and subversions to make them unique in their own right.
+The villains (Tom and Jenny) plus a host of others on their tails make for an interesting story filled with plenty of humour and twists to keep it all moving forward at a leisurely clip.

 Hayes has delivered a completely enjoyable addition to the wider world of Sherlockian fiction.
 Filled with loads of action, plot twists, humour and loads of heart, this is a series I'll be enjoying more of.
 I've already picked up the second book in the series!

-Narration by Scott Aiello was fantastic, his voice of Sherman reminding me a lot of his voicework in Second Hand Curses.
-He's got a voice that's easy to listen to, and of course, being produced for Audible the quality was absolutely top-notch.
+The narration by Scott Aiello was fantastic, his voice of Sherman reminded me a lot of his voicework in Second Hand Curses.
+He’s got a voice that’s easy to listen to, and of course, being produced for Audible, the quality was absolutely top-notch.

 TL;DR - Fun new Holmes and Watson adventures to get into!
 I'll be investigating more of these for sure.